-Your increased membership, however, must not exceed the total membership you would have accrued had you continued in service until age 65.
+Your increased membership, however, must not exceed the total membership you would have accrued if you had continued in service until age 65.

 What if I do not qualify for an ill health pension and lump sum?

-If you have less than three months total membership you will receive a refund of your contributions.
+If you have less than three months total membership, you will receive a refund of your contributions.

 Points to note on ill health retirement